canonical/superset-k8s-operator/documentation/tutorial/04-deploy-superset.md

 # Deploy Charmed Superset

-Now it's time to deploy Charmed Superset and add relations to supporting charms.
+This part of the tutorial focuses on deploying Charmed Superset and adding relations to supporting charms.

 Charmed Superset has three primary functions:
 1. Web server and User Interface (UI).